-12. Members were generally supportive of the notion of giving due consideration to safety aspects of construction, operation and maintenance throughout the various stages of the project life cycle and therefore agreed to establish a task force led by Mr Thomas Ho to consider issuing CIC guidelines in the light of the successful experience of applying CDM principles in public works and housing projects.
+12. Members were generally supportive of the notion of giving due consideration to safety aspects of construction, operation and maintenance throughout the various stages of the project life cycle and therefore agreed to establish a task force led by Mr Thomas Ho to consider issuing CIC guidelines for promoting adoption of CDM in the light of the successful experience of applying CDM principles in public works and housing projects.